Census Dots

 Asian

-Of the 36 places in Rhode Island, Greenville is the 12th most populous.
+Greenville is ranked the 14th most populous place in Rhode Island, out of 36 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Greenville was ranked the 12th most populous place in the 2020 Census.

 Greenville's White Population